 You can’t satisfy everyone as a public speaker.
 The larger the crowd, the more challenging it is to juggle with different points of view.

 But you can keep an eye on your visitors and adjust your style depending on their interest.
 Feel free to poll them before you start (a couple “hands up” questions would do) in order to learn more about them.

-Ask a few questions during the talk as well – just to reclaim their attention and provide some know-how depending on what makes sense to them and what – doesn’t.
+Ask a couple of questions during your talk as well – just to reclaim their attention and provide some know-how depending on what makes sense to them and what – doesn’t.

 You can, of course, follow your initial agenda – and this may be fine in most cases, especially if you’re really nervous.
 But if the group of people is looking for something else, you still have a chance to showcase some other tricks or share some specific strategies of yours that would be applicable to those fellows.

 Public speaking isn’t something that you can only practice during a training course or at a conference.

 Plus, there’s plenty of work you should put in body language, clear pronunciation, following the right pace, preparing use cases and examples, designing your slides – you name it.

 There are plenty of meetups that you can apply for in your area.
 And virtual conferences or webinars that you can participate in.
 You can even start a podcast or a YouTube channel and test new strategies weekly.

 You may have heard of an international club called Toastmasters that organizes events for people eager to improve their communication and public speaking skills.
 They meet frequently and exchange tips, do short presentations and share feedback.
 You can browse for a local Toastmasters group or contact them with a request for starting a new one in your town.

 I’ve uncovered speaking games such as Bredogenerator organized by other communities.
 Of course, there are all of the books, training YouTube videos, and public speaking classes that you can follow regularly.